vibbits/training-material/topics/git-introduction/tutorials/3_first_commit/tutorial.md

 title: 3 First commit
 zenodo_link: ''
 questions:
-- Which biological questions are addressed by the tutorial?
-- Which bioinformatics techniques are important to know for this type of data?
+- How to initialize a version controlled repository?
+- How to make your first commits to that repository?
 objectives:
-- Make your own repository, clone into your local computer, make a file, make some changes, status, add, commit push
+- Make your own repository, clone into your local computer, make a file, make some changes, add to staging area, commit & push.
+- Understand how the different aspects and commands of version control interact with each other
-time_estimation: 1H
+time_estimation: 1Hf
-key_points:
-- The take-home messages
-- They will appear at the end of the tutorial
 contributors:
 - tmuylder